bytecodealliance/SIG-Registries/glossary.md

 A component package is a type of [package](#package) whose contents are a component.

-### Bundle and Bundling
+### Bundled Component and Bundling

-A bundle or a component that has been "bundled" is the result of when a [component](#component) has only interface dependencies and can thus run directly on a wasm engine that natively implements those interfaces without any registry access.
-A bundle function replaces a [component](#component)’s [imports](#imports) with inline copies via local module definitions.
+A "bundled component" is a [component](#component) that only has interface dependencies and can thus run directly on a wasm engine that natively implements those interfaces without requiring any registry access.
+"Bundling" is an automatic transformation on a [component](#component) that replaces [imports](#imports) of other components (in the registry) with inline copies of those components (fetched from the registry at the time of bundling) to produce a bundled component.

-This has also been referred to as producing a composite of a component's DAG of dependencies.

 ### Entity